-Currently, Fund B participants are prohibited from withdrawing any amount from the Fund and cannot make additional deposits into the Fund.
-Participants in Fund B will receive periodic distributions to the extent that Fund B receives proceeds deemed material by the SBA.
+The Fund B does not meet the requirements of a SEC 2a7-like fund; therefore, the Fund B is accounted for as a fluctuating net asset value ("NAV") pool.
+The Fair Value factor at September 30, 2009 was .54915069; as a result, the account balance is multiplied by this factor in order to arrive at the fair value of the investment.
 The Fund B is not rated by any nationally recognized statistical rating agency.
-The Fund B is accounted for as a fluctuating net asset value ("NAV") pool.
-The Fair Value factor at September 30, 2008 was .798385; as a result, the account balance is multiplied by this factor in order to arrive at the fair value of the investment.

-As of August 31, 2009, the City has \$12,864 and \$56,213 invested in the LGIP and Fund B, respectively.
-Additional information regarding the Local Government Surplus Funds Trust Fund may be obtained from the State Board of Administration.
+As of September 30, 2009, the City had \$13,746 and \$45,786 invested in the Florida PRIME and Fund B, respectively.
+Additional information regarding the Local Government Surplus Funds Trust Fund and the Fund B Surplus Funds Trust Fund may be obtained from the State Board of Administration.

-At September 30, 2008, the City has investments in the Financial Investors Trust American Freedom United States Government Money Market Fund amounting to \$1,682,662.
+At September 30, 2009, the City has investments in the Financial Investors Trust American Freedom United States Government Money Market Fund amounting to \$2,453,085.